Soresu/LeagueSharp.Documentation/templates/docs/articles/Math.md

 ### Increment and Decrement Operators
 You can increase or decrease the variable's number by one with ++ or --

-All of these command do the same thing:
+All of these command increment the value by one:
 ```
 a = a + 1;
 a++;